rodaquino-OMNI/healthcare-super-app--w-gamification--gc4sbk/src/web/primitives/README.md

 ## Overview

 The `@design-system/primitives` package provides the foundational building blocks for the AUSTA SuperApp design system.
-It contains design tokens, atomic UI components, and primitive elements that form the basis of all higher-level components across both web and mobile platforms.
+It contains design tokens, atomic UI components, and primitive elements that form the basis of all UI components across both web and mobile platforms.

-This package is platform-agnostic and works seamlessly with both React (web) and React Native (mobile) applications, ensuring consistent design implementation across all AUSTA SuperApp interfaces.
+This package is platform-agnostic and works seamlessly with both React (web) and React Native (mobile) applications, ensuring consistent styling and behavior across all platforms.

 ## Installation